Corn Muffins

 2. Brown the butter: Add the butter to a medium saucepan, and cook it over medium heat until it’s a light brown or caramel color and smells nutty.
 This will take about 5-10 minutes.
 Make sure to keep an eye on it – butter burns easily!
 It also helps to use a light-colored saucepan for this.
 When it’s melted, allow the butter to cool while you are working on the rest of your ingredients.

-3. Mix your ingredients: Combine your dry ingredients in a medium mixing bowl, and your wet ingredients separately in a large mixing bowl.
+1. Mix your ingredients: Combine your dry ingredients in a medium mixing bowl, and your wet ingredients separately in a large mixing bowl.
 Then, add the dry ingredients to the wet ingredients, and mix them until they’re just combined.
 (Do not over mix; you still want to see streaks of flour.)

-4. Bake: Divide the batter between the muffin tin and bake for 12-15 minutes or until golden brown and set.
+1. Bake: For 12-15 minutes or until golden brown and set.
 Allow to cool for 5-10 minutes in the muffin tin before transferring them to a plate or cooling rack.
 Best served warm with butter and or honey.
 Enjoy!

 Storage, Freezing, and Reheating Instructions